Theodor Leipart

-Theodor Leipart (17 May 1867 – 23 March 1947) was a leading German trades unionist.
+Theodor Leipart (17 May 1867 – 23 March 1947) was a German trade unionist and politician who served as chairman of the General German Trade Union Federation from 1921 to 1933, during most of the Weimar Era.

 Life

 Provenance and early years

 Theodor Leipart was born into a Protestant family, the seventh of his parents' twelve recorded children, in Neubrandenburg, then in the eastern part of Mecklenburg-Strelitz, a grand duchy in the North German Confederation.
 Ernst Alexander Leipart (1831–1885), his father, was trained and had worked initially as a self-employed tailor specialising in women's dresses.
 By the time Theodor was born, however, his father had a more itinerant job, travelling for the "Bettfeder-Reinigungs-Anstalt" (literally, "Bed-springs cleaning institution").
 His mother, born Wilhelmine Charlotte Friederike Schmidt, was the daughter of a machinist.
 She travelled with her husband, possibly working with him on the bed-springs cleaning, while Leipart was brought up by his maternal grandparents in Neubrandenburg.
 It was here that he attended middle school and here, in 1881, that he was confirmed into the church.
 His schooling was made possible through funding from a local "syndikus" and brought him into contact, as he later recalled, with some excellent teachers.
 Looking back, he would speculate that it was this early experience of "solidarity between [middle and working] classes" that made him a "less radical" socialist than he might otherwise have become.
 Pride in his working-class background and loyalty to those class roots would nevertheless remain defining themes throughout his life.

-Between 1881 and 1885 he lived in Hamburg, training for work as a "Drechsler" (a skilled lathe operator working, at that time, almost exclusively with wood).
+Between 1881 and 1885 he lived in Hamburg, training for work as a Drechsler (lathe operator), working at that time almost exclusively with wood.
 He had wanted to train as a gardener, but two of his uncles were lathe operators, and had offered to take him on as a trainee without charge.
 Having completed his training, in 1886 he joined the Social Democratic trades union movement.
 That year he was elected to the executive of the Hamburg section of the German Lathe-operators' Union ("Deutsche Drechslerverband").